plone/volto/docs/source/recipes/developing-a-project.md

 See {ref}`install-packages-1-label` for more information.

 The generator will output the project folder structure.
-It is organized in `frontend`, `backend` and `devops`.
+It is organized in three folders named `frontend`, `backend`, and `devops`, each of which corresponds to its primary use.
 It also contains the convenience `Makefile` commands to perform all the usual actions while developing.

 ## Add-on first approach

-Developing for Plone's frontend means add code to a Volto project.
+Developing for Plone's frontend means to add code to a Volto project.
-This frontend files of the project are created under the `frontend` folder.
+The frontend files of the project are created in the `frontend` folder.
-The generator also creates a default add-on in the `src/addons` folder.
+The generator also creates a default add-on in the `frontend/src/addons` folder.
 The project is already configured to use this add-on.
-Add your code and customizations to this add-on, and Volto will catch them up.
+Add your code and customizations to this add-on, and Volto will load them on start up or a restart.
 This add-on is configured as a theme add-on, so you are able to customize the look and feel of your site as well.